-Targeted diseases: Common leaf sot (Pseudopeziza medicaginis) Spring black stem and leaf spot (Phoma medicaginis), Summer black stem and leaf spot (Cercospora medicaginis), Rust (Uromyces spp), Powdery mildew (Erysiphe pisi), Downy mildew (Perenospora trifoliorum), Rhizoctonia blight/black patch (Rhizoctonia spp.), white mold (Sclerotinia spp).
+Targeted diseases: Common leaf sot (Pseudopeziza medicaginis), Spring black stem and leaf spot (Phoma medicaginis), Summer black stem and leaf spot (Cercospora medicaginis), Rust (Uromyces spp), Powdery mildew (Erysiphe pisi), Downy mildew (Perenospora trifoliorum), Rhizoctonia blight/black patch (Rhizoctonia spp.), and white mold (Sclerotinia spp.).

-Apply prior to disease development and continue on a 14-21 day interval if conditions are favorable for disease.
+Restrictions: Apply prior to disease development and continue on a 14-21 day interval if conditions are favorable for disease.
 Use the higher rate and shorter intervals when disease pressure is high.
 Do not apply within 14 days of harvest.
-Do not make more than 2 applications per cutting or make more than 3 applications of Pristine per year.
+Do not make more than two applications per cutting or make more than three applications of Pristine per year.
 Pristine may be applied by ground, air or through chemigation.
 Do not apply more than 54 oz/A per season.

-SERENADE ASO, SERENADE MAX (QST 713 Strain of Bacillus subtilis) Mode of Action: Unknown
+Serenade Max (QST 713 Strain of Bacillus subtilis) Mode of Action: Unknown

-Serenade ASO: 2-6 qt/A Serenade MAX: 1-3 lbs/A
+Application rate: 1-3 lbs/A

-Apply after emergence and when conditions are favorable for disease and repeat on a 7-10 day interval or as needed.
-Serenade ASO and Serenade Max have a 0 day preharvest interval.
-Serenade ASO and Serenade Max may be applied by ground, air or chemigation.
+Restrictions: Apply after emergence and when conditions are favorable for disease and repeat on a 7-10 day interval or as needed.
+Serenade Max has a 0 day pre-harvest interval.
+Serenade Max may be applied by ground, air or chemigation.

-Weed Control in Oilseeds (Sunflower, Safflower, Canola, Flax)
+Weed Control in Oilseeds (Canola, Flax, Safflower, Sunflower)